gozepolat/priors/README.md

 # Priors
-A repository for a set of libraries for understanding how deep learning models may be affected by different design, augmentation, and training choices.
+A repository for a set of libraries for understanding how deep learning models may be affected from different design, augmentation, and training choices.

-[Reusability Prior](reusability/README.md): comparing deep learning models _without training_
+[The reusability prior](reusability/README.md): comparing deep learning models _without training_

-[Energy Prior] (In progress)
+[Energy priors] (In progress)